Actions of St Eloi Craters: 1915

 January 1915 was a month of rain, snow and floods, made worse for both sides by artillery-fire, sniping and the need for constant trench repairs.
 The British front was extended when the 27th Division and the 28th Division arrived in France and took over from the French XVI Corps.
 The British divisions had only seventy-two 18-pounders between them and had to hold the front line with far more men to compensate, the French being able to defend an outpost line with a hundred and twenty 75 mm, twenty-four 90 mm and six 120 mm guns.
 On 21 February, the Germans blew a mine in Shrewsbury Forest, north of Klein Zillebeke, captured an area of 100 × 40 yd and inflicted 57 casualties.
 Constant underground fighting began in the Ypres Salient at Hooge, Hill 60, Railway Wood, Sanctuary Wood, St Eloi and The Bluff.
-The British formed specialist tunnelling companies from soldiers who had been miners and tunnellers in civilian life, which began to reach France at the end of February.
+The British formed specialist tunnelling companies from soldiers who had been miners and tunnellers in civilian life, that began to reach France at the end of February.
 German troops attacked the 28th Division near St Eloi on 4 February and held the captured ground for several days.
 Further south, the 27th Division was attacked on 14 and 15 February; on 28 February, the 27th Division made a successful local attack along with Canadian troops.